IEEE VGTC AWARD DESCRIPTIONS AND CRITERIA (VR & VIS)

 Candidates do not have to demonstrate strengths in all three areas.

-IEEE VGTC Service Award Criteria
+Service Award

 The IEEE VGTC Service Award recognizes extraordinary service to the community through the IEEE VGTC and/or the IEEE VGTC Sponsored Conferences and Symposia.
 This service should be in both operational capacity as well as leadership roles over a significant period.
+Prior to 2020, service was recognized jointly by VR and VIS.

 The Virtual Reality and Visualization Academies are prestigious academies that highlight the accomplishments of the leaders in the field.
 Since awards are limited in number, the field should recognize significant contributions and the academy is a mechanism for recognizing such contributions.
 The goal is to recognize those in the field who exceed or augment the criteria of existing VGTC awards.